maksimKorzh/playok-durak-bot/README.md

 # playok-durak-bot
-Fully automated bot to play Russian card game Durack (The Fool) on playok.com
+Fully automated bot to play Russian card game Durak (The Fool) on playok.com